keptn/tutorials/site/tutorials/keptn-litmus-08.md

 ## Configure Quality Gate
 Duration: 2:00

-We have not yet added our quality gate, i.e., the evalution of several SLOs done by Keptn.
+We have not yet added our quality gate, i.e., the evaluation of several SLOs done by Keptn.
 Let's do this now!

 1. First, we are going to add an SLI file that holds all service-level indicators we want to evaluate along with their PromQL expressions.
 Learn more about the concept of [Service-Level Indicators in the Keptn docs](https://keptn.sh/docs/concepts/quality_gates/#what-is-a-service-level-indicator-sli).